 Structures for controlling debris flows and debris floods have been used for decades throughout the world.
 These are typically rigid structures such as check dams, diversion berms, catchment basins, or debris breakers or racks.
-Most often a combination of structures are used to help control the destructive power of the event by limiting velocity and erosive potential.
+Most often a combination of structures is used to help control the destructive power of the event by limiting velocity and erosive potential.
 The use of flexible-net systems has become more common for retaining debris and dewatering a flow.

 These debris flow barriers are normally constructed in-channel, perpendicular to the flow direction.
 A simple gully net is often sufficient for narrow spans (e.g. less than 15 m), whereas a post and net system is required for wide channels or open-slope applications.